My Best Friend's Wedding

 Is it any good?

 The movie, with its retro-ironic Burt Bacharach remakes and zany score, is meant to be a spoof on the screwball comedies of the 1950s.
 "We are some glittering Doris Day-Rock Hudson extravaganza," effuses the clearly gay George (the divine Rupert Everett) of his sham engagement to Julianne -- and he's right.
 The film has all the same, sexist plot points as a 1950s film that's based on the idea that a woman can either have a career or be a devoted wife.
 And it has the same manic energy of a bad I Love Lucy episode.
-In the end, everyone deserves better: The fine cast deserves a plot that's less distasteful, men and women deserve depictions of their relationships that are less insulting to everyone involved, Burt Bacharach deserves a better vehicle for his campy and great music, and viewers -- especially young, romantically naïve viewers -- deserve a film that gives a better idea of what love is today.
+Men and women deserve depictions of their relationships that are less insulting to everyone involved, Burt Bacharach deserves a better vehicle for his campy and great music, and viewers -- especially young, romantically naïve viewers -- deserve a film that gives a better idea of what love is today.

 Families can talk about...